brunogirin/scad-highlight-gtk/README.md

 License
 =======

-scad-highlight-gtk is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Gedit OpenSCAD extension is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-scad-highlight-gtk is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Gedit OpenSCAD extension is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU Lesser General Public License for more details](./LICENSE-lgpl.txt).

-You should have received a copy of the GNU Lesser General Public License along with scad-highlight-gtk.
+You should have received a copy of the GNU Lesser General Public License along with Gedit OpenSCAD extension.
 If not, see <https://www.gnu.org/licenses/lgpl.html>.